DreamHost2ws/Panel/README.md

 This is the **LightCode Installer** for [Pterodactyl](https://pterodactyl.io) Panel and Wings.
 It includes a simple interactive menu with the following options:

-Install Panel + Wings
+1.Install Panel + Wings

-Install Theme (NookTheme)
+2.Install Theme (NookTheme)

-Uninstall Everything

-Exit

-yaml
+3.Uninstall Everything (not working ) under maintanenis

+4.Exit

 Copy code

 ---